-Infosys’ novel algorithm for the Ligand Identification and Matching tool improved sensitivity while lowering the computational costs.
+The novel algorithm from Infosys for the Ligand Identification and Matching tool improved sensitivity while lowering computational costs.
 Set up in a framework leveraging access to multiple services and applications, the tool was validated with the family of Cox-2 inhibitors.

 Infosys relied on innovation in this new frontier of pharmacological research to successfully develop a novel algorithm for the virtual predictive tool, resulting in cycle time reduction for lead identification.
 Relational chemical databases were leveraged to handle large volumes of data along with annotation and indexing of molecules in a tabular format.

 The lead identification and matching tool proved its efficacy in identifying leads, reducing adversity during clinical evaluation, and improving post launch drug safety.
 It achieved:

 - Rationalization of drug design addressing issues of safety and efficacy

 - Fast and accurate predictive high throughput screening (HTS)

 - Validation through correction of false positive experimental data by deterministic methods

 The tool developed by Infosys helped rationalize and shortlist candidate molecules by efficiently managing various attributes of chemical molecules, resulting in a shorter cycle time for lead identification and validation.
 Use of reusable components helped keep costs low while the modular, scalable, and extensible technology framework provided unprecedented flexibility.